3mdeb/blog.3mdeb.com/source/_posts/2016-11-27-cryptoauth-openssl-engine-and-ecc508a.markdown

 work to just evaluate module.

-I did comparison of [CryptoAuthLib Firmware Library 20160108](http://www.atmel.com/images/Atmel-CryptoAuthLib-Firmware_20160108.zip) and what was included in engine.
-I see very little difference like:
+I did comparison of [CryptoAuthLib Firmware Library 20160108](http://www.atmel.com/images/Atmel-CryptoAuthLib-Firmware_20160108.zip) and what was included in OpenSSL engine implementation.
+I see quite a lot of
+difference:

 * Makefiles were added to alldirectories
 * Bunch of HALs for non Linux targets (ie. i2c bitbang, samd21, sam4s, samv71,